 Contact Paul Davis for all your property damage needs.
 (734) 249-9904

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Do not use a vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.